 We’d also suggest going into the TVs TruMotion setting to tweak the motion processing manually.
 Experiment with Deblur and Dejudder to find the best balance for you.

 LG’s policy when it comes to its OLED ranges throws up a number of positives on the picture front.
 Four model lines, C9, E9, W9 and R9 all boast identical TV technology.
 The same panel, the same picture processing engine, and in theory, the same picture.
-The only range that doesn’t fit the same bill is the entry-level B9, which uses an older Alpha 7 Gen 2 processing engine instead of the new second-generation variant.
+The only range that doesn’t fit the same bill is the entry-level B9, which uses an older first-generation Alpha 9 processing engine instead of the new second-generation variant.

 And our testing with the E9 shows it’s a match for the C9.
 The IMAX formatted scenes on The Dark Knight 4K Blu-ray look spectacular.
 During the opening heist as the robbers zip-line between buildings, the large expansive shots show a superb level of detail and insight.